ghedo/safely/man/safely.1.md

 `GPG_AGENT_INFO`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Used to locate the gpg-agent.
 This is only used when `--noagent` is not set.
-The value consists of 3 colon delimited fields: the path to the Unix Domain Socket, the PID of the gpg-agent and the protocol version which should be set to 1.

 ## FILES ##

 `~/.safely.db`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The default password database file.
 The option `--db` can be used to override it.

 `~/.safely.db~`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The default password database backup file.
 If the `--db` option is set, this will change accordingly.
 If the `--nobackup` option is used, this file is not created/modified.

 `~/.safely.db.lock`